Cloud in a Jar

 - Remove the strainer from the freezer and carefully place it over the top of the jar in place of the lid.

 - Help your child gather some ice and place it into the strainer to keep the top half cold.
-If you have time beforehand, use water, blue food coloring, and an ice mold to create some blue ice cubes.

 - Allow the moisture inside the jar some time to condense, thus creating a rain effect.
 As time goes on, not only will the condensed moisture create the appearance of rain but the melting ice will add a dripping effect.